coderefinery/workshop-intro/livestream.md

 ### Collaborative document lags and you can't edit / text goes wrong
 - This sometimes happens with high load
 - Everyone: Switch to "view mode" and wait for it to calm down.
-- Wait a moment, workshop staff will move older content to archive, to lower the load.
+- Wait a moment, workshop staff will move older content to archive to lower the load.

 ### The stream suddenly dies
 - Broadcaster's computer has crashed.